-The Bill also addresses the offences for unauthorised use and disclosure of classified and/or security and intelligence information.
+The Act also addresses the offences for unauthorised use and disclosure of classified and/or security and intelligence information.

-Employees (and former employees) of NZSIS and GCSB are currently prohibited by law from disclosing intelligence and security information in an unauthorised way.
-People working with the IGIS, or the Parliamentary Intelligence and Security Committee, cannot use or disclose information related to the proceedings of those two bodies.
-Many of these offences have been consolidated in the Bill
+Under the previous legislation employees (and former employees) of NZSIS and GCSB were prohibited by law from disclosing intelligence and security information in an unauthorised way.
+People working with the IGIS, or the Intelligence and Security Committee, could not use or disclose information related to the proceedings of those two bodies.
+Many of these offences have been consolidated in the Act.

-The Bill proposes a new offence for people who hold a security clearance, or people who have been given access to classified information on a confidential basis, who wrongfully communicate, retain or copy classified information.
+The Act creates a new offence for people who hold a security clearance, or people who have been given access to classified information on a confidential basis, who wrongfully communicate, retain or copy classified information.